 How much are your puppies?
 My puppies are $3,000.00 + 13% tax.
 Puppies are veterinary checked, receive 1st vaccine, are dewormed, microchipped and registered with the Canadian Kennel Club (CKC) on a non-breeding contract.
 They come with 1 month of free pet insurance (Trupanion), information on how to take care of your puppy, a 5 generation pedigree, health tests and photos of the parents, and a lifetime of support.

 Do I get to pick my puppy?
-I pick the puppies for the families.
-Through the application answers, interview, and puppy visits, I am assessing the families to see which puppy is most suitable.
+I work with the families to pick the best possible match.
+Through the application answers, interview, and puppy visit, I am assessing the families to see which puppy is most suitable.
 The time of assessment is between 7 and 8 wks of age.
 That is when I make my decision on which puppy goes where.
 If there are a couple of puppies that stand out to you I will take that into consideration when choosing.
-I tell everyone when you come out to visit the pups you just have to love them all.
+I tell everyone when you come to visit the pups you just have to love them all.

 Do you stand behind your puppies?
 After a puppy is placed in its new home I like to keep in touch with the owners and hear how the puppy is progressing, pictures are always welcome and enjoyed.
 If there is anything you need help with I am a phone call/email away.